 Aren’t you scared of a challenge like that?
 It is frightening, isn’t it?

-Yes, of course it is.
-And you’re all on your own, the whole time, because you’re the only one who knows what the movie should look like in the end.
-But it’s part of the job, it’s that simple.
+Yes, of course, it is.
+And you’re all on your own, the whole time because you’re the only one who knows what the movie should look like in the end.
+But it’s part of the job; it’s that simple.
 And the more difficult it gets, the more energy it gives me.
-One of the reasons that I don’t make films all the time, is because I don’t find the right material so easily which really triggers me, or challenges me the way I’d like to.
+One of the reasons that I don’t make films all the time is because I don’t find the right material so easily which really triggers me or challenges me the way I’d like to.
 You can always make movies, that’s not a problem, but if you want to do a movie that can be very meaningful to you, that takes time, also to get it financed.
 That was also the background story of “Eternity,” it was about life, about your life, your children, about being a parent and a child, about melancholy.
-Maybe it requires a certain age to catch it, a certain sensibility to grab something in the movie.
+Maybe it requires a certain age to catch it, a particular sensibility to grab something in the movie.
 I think “Eternity” is like music: just like you can hear a song several times, you can also see the movie more than once.

 Imagine “Eternity” being shown in a huge multiplex of twenty theaters, with a superhero movie shown in the theater right next to yours.
 That’s a tough competition, isn’t it?

 Yes, that’s right [laughs].
 That’s the difference between a work of art that touches you deeply and a movie that is only meant to be entertaining.
 But don’t get me wrong, I’m absolutely not saying one bad word about entertainment!
 We need both, and I also like to be entertained; we all love it.
 But the feeling of cinema between those two genres is totally different.